OpenConext/Stepup-Middleware/docs/middleware-config.md

 The Super Registration Authority Authority is configured by sending a list of NameIDs that should be granted SRAA rights when logged in to the RA application with a sufficient LOA.

 sraa: [
-	"NameID of RAA as received by the Gateway from SURFConext", "NameID of a different RAA as received by the Gateway from SURFConext" ]
+	"NameID of RAA as received by the Gateway from OpenConext", "NameID of a different RAA as received by the Gateway from OpenConext" ]

 Processing